 Step 3: Start Aeration

 If you're using a manual aerator, simply step onto it using your weight to drive the spikes or tines into the soil.
-For a mechanical aerator, start the machine as you would a lawn mower, then begin at one corner of the lawn and proceed in straight lines.
+For a mechanical aerator, start the machine like a lawn mower, then begin at one corner of the lawn and proceed in straight lines.
 This ensures even coverage.

-Overlap your paths slightly to ensure that there aren't any missed patches, especially for areas that are heavily compacted or have a thick thatch.
+Overlap your paths slightly to ensure there aren't any missed patches, especially for heavily compacted areas or thick thatch.
 Make your second pass perpendicular to the first to ensure even coverage.
 But do not overdo this, as this can damage your soil quality and affect lawn and plant growth.

 Step 4: Water the Lawn

-After you aerate your lawn, it's a good idea to water it really well.
-This helps push important nutrients down into the soil.
-This is also a great time to add more grass seed or fertiliser to your lawn.
+After you aerate your lawn, it's a good idea to water it well.
+This helps push essential nutrients down into the soil.
+This is also a great time to add grass seed or fertiliser to your lawn.
 The holes from the aeration make it easy for the seeds and nutrients to get deep into the soil.

 Step 5: Clean the Aerator

-If you've rented or own a mechanical aerator, make sure to clean it thoroughly after use to remove soil and grass buildup.
+If you've rented or own a mechanical aerator, clean it thoroughly after use to remove soil and grass buildup.
 This ensures it will work efficiently the next time.

-Depending on your lawn's needs, you might need to aerate once a year or every other year.
+Depending on your lawn's needs, you might need to aerate once or every other year.
 Heavily used lawns or those on heavy clay soil might benefit from more frequent aeration.

 Lawn aeration helps roots grow deeply and produce a stronger, more vigorous lawn.
 Other main reasons for aerating your lawn include:

-1. Oxygen Supply to Roots: Aerating allows oxygen to reach the grassroots, which can enhance root growth and improve overall turf health.
+- Aerating allows oxygen to reach the grassroots, which enhances root growth and improve overall turf health.

-5. Thatch Breakdown: Thatch is a layer of dead grass and roots that can accumulate on the surface of the soil.
-Moderate thatch can be beneficial, but if it becomes too thick, it can hinder water and nutrient penetration.
-Aeration can help break down excessive thatch.
+- Moderate thatch can be beneficial, but when tooo thick, it hinders water and nutrient penetration.
+Aeration helps break down excessive thatch.

 Scarifying (Dethatching) vs. Aerating